BehnazMerikhi/Automatic-Framework/README.md

 # Automatic Data Clustering Framework
-This code is shared for the research use purposes only.
+This code is shared for the research purposes only.

 Revision 1.0.